 While some states require service dogs to be certified or licensed, no mandatory certification exists for trainers.
 The Certification Council for Professional Dog Trainers (CCPDT) offers voluntary certification for dog trainers in general.
 Once an apprentice has completed a minimum of 300 hours of training and obtained three recommendations, he or she is eligible to sit for the Certified Professional Dog Trainer-Knowledge Assessed (CPDT-KA) certification exam.
 This 25-question exam covers occupational topics, such as animal husbandry, instruction skills and learning theory.

-Related to Become a Certified Service Dog Trainer: Certification and Career Roadmap
+Related to Certified Service Dog Trainer: Certification & Career Roadmap

 - Recently Updated